The Difference Between Lentils and Beans

-There are so many types out there, such as black-eyed peas, pigeon peas, kidney beans, mung beans, black lentils, French green lentils, and a host of other peas, legumes, grains, and seeds out there that are a great source of dietary fiber.
+There are so many types out there, such as black-eyed peas, pigeon peas, kidney beans, mung beans, black lentils, brown lentils, yellow lentils, red lentils, French green lentils, and a host of other peas, legumes, grains, and seeds out there that are a great source of dietary fiber.
 To understand more, you need to learn about what makes beans and lentils different and what makes them similar to get a better handle on how to cook with either or both of these incredible ingredients.

 There are a few immediately noticeable differences between lentils and beans.
 For one, most beans are larger than lentils and beans also tend to hold their shape better when they’re cooked.
 This means you’re more likely to see bean tacos than you are lentil tacos.
 Other than these basic culinary differences, though, this isn’t an easy question to answer.

 In short, lentils and beans are members of the same legume family.
 They’re both legumes and, more specifically, they’re both grain legumes, meaning they’re grown primarily in a controlled agricultural setting as a food product for humans and, to a much lesser extent, animals.
 Things get trickier from there, however.

 Yes, both beans and lentils are legumes, but whether a lentil is actually a different class of legume from a bean is a matter of interpretation.
 Some people might even classify lentils a type of bean, meaning there is effectively no difference between the two.